Camping Food Ideas – No Refrigeration Required!

 Go instant with instant spaghetti.

-Chili is a stick-to-your-ribs favorite that’s perfect for nights when the mercury drops.
-Adding just a few small touches like fresh jalapenos or some extra spices will make a world of difference in terms of taste.
+Chili is a stick-to-your-ribs favorite that’s perfect for chilly nights, even in its canned form.
+Adding small touches like fresh jalapenos or extra spices will make a world of difference in terms of taste.

 Chilli cooking over a campfire